Taxation in Finland

 The current competitiveness of Finland's corporate tax rate must be retained

 • The prerequisites for entrepreneurship and ownership must be constantly developed.
 They create well-being and prosperity for the entire society.
-The entirety of corporate and capital taxation should promote entrepreneurship and Finnish ownership.
+The corporate and capital taxation as a whole should promote entrepreneurship and Finnish ownership.

 • Taxation should be simple, functional, and predictable.